 </View>

-When rendering Button on top of a dynamic color, you can use inherit color to automatically use the current text color for the Button styles.
-This could be helpful when you're rendering it on primary background that changes based on the theme or your component supports multiple background colors while you want to use the same Button component in it.
-In the following example, we're using inherit color on top of primary and neutral colors, so both Buttons stay white in dark mode, but one of them turns black in light mode.
+When rendering a Button on top of a dynamic color, you can use the inherit color to automatically adopt the current text color for the Button styles.
+This could be helpful when you're rendering it on a primary background that changes based on the theme or when your component supports multiple background colors but you want to use the same Button component.
+In the following example, we're using the inherit color on top of primary and neutral colors, so both Buttons stay white in dark mode, but one of them turns black in light mode.

 <Button color="inherit" variant="ghost">